SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

-create a volume of any size you want (though you better make it large enough to accommodate the needs of the used image) and you can also choose that the disk should be destroyed upon the destruction of the VM as it would if you had used a flavor with disk.
+create a volume of any size you want (though you better make it large enough to accommodate the needs of the used image) and you can also choose that the disk should be destroyed upon the destruction of the VM as it would if you had used a flavor with a disk.
 This second page can be seen on the horizon screenshot.
 On the third page, choose a diskless flavor.
 <figure class="figure mx-auto d-block" style="width:100%">